bwalkt/dashboard/packages/shared/src/validator/README.md

 ## 🚀 Next Steps

-1. **Gradual Migration**: Start using AJV for new schemas while keeping existing Zod schemas
+1. **Dynamic Forms**: Implement form builders using `createDynamicFormValidator`
-2. **Dynamic Forms**: Implement form builders using `createDynamicFormValidator`
+2. **Custom Fields**: Add support for user/organization-specific custom fields
-3. **Custom Fields**: Add support for user/organization-specific custom fields
+3. **API Integration**: Use for validating third-party API responses with unknown fields
-4. **API Integration**: Use for validating third-party API responses with unknown fields
+4. **Schema Evolution**: Build schemas that can evolve with changing requirements

 ---

-**Key Advantage**: Unlike Zod, AJV allows you to accept additional properties while still validating the core schema structure, making it perfect for dynamic applications!
+**Key Advantage**: AJV allows you to accept additional properties while still validating the core schema structure, making it perfect for dynamic applications!